steviewarbs/mini-node-stack/README.md

 ### `Mongo`

-To run run Mongo for this application install the following dependencies.
+To run Mongo for this application install the following dependencies.

 - `npm install mongodb`
 - `npm install mongoose`